MattSmithereens/beep/README.md

 | **Replace Numbers that contain a "1" with "BOOP"** | 2 | 2-BOOP-BEEP |
 | **Numbers divisible by 3 are replaced with a phrase**| 4 | 4-I'm sorry, Dave.
 I'm afraid I can't do that.-2-BOOP-BEEP

+### Known Bugs

+1. Independent project instructions were unclear.
+I met them as best I understood I was supposed to
+2. Code currently does not account for or successfully replace multiples of 3 with the 2001 phrase.

 ## Setup/Contribution Requirements

 1. Clone the repo